 Prospective studies with a duration of follow-up less than six months.

 - A Medline search was performed using the following search terms: "fast food," "increased energy intake," "weight gain," and "obesity."
 Additional articles were supplemented by searches of related manuscripts identified from cross-matching references on primary publications

 - More emphasis was placed on cross-sectional studies with more than 5,000 participants, large prospective cohort studies with a long duration of follow-up and experimental intervention trials

-- Food-frequency questionnaires (FFQ) and repeat measures of height and weight were considered the most advantageous measures of fast-food consumption and weight gain or obese, respectively
+- Food-frequency questionnaires (FFQ) and repeat measures of height and weight were considered the most advantageous measures of fast-food consumption and weight gain or obesity, respectively

 - No restrictions were placed on the age of study participants